Kate Bock Sizzles In A White Bikini As She Holidays With Beau Kevin Love

 “No pressure, but methinks these genes should combine,” the fan wrote.
 Many fans agreed with the comment, while one fan wrote that Kevin should put a ring on Kate’s finger first before starting a family.

 Kate and Kevin have been dating each other since 2016 and have starred together in the advertisement campaign of Banana Republic — an American clothing and accessories retailer.
-According to an article by 12 UP, Kevin and Kate are getting some much-needed rest and relaxation during their gateway before they return to work.
+According to an article by 12 UP, Kevin and Kate are getting some much-needed rest and relaxation during their getaway before they return to work.

-Prior to posting the said picture, Kate treated her fans to a make-up tutorial wherein her MUA Lisa Aharon could be seen dolling up the model who sat next to her with no makeup on her face at all.
+Prior to posting the picture, Kate treated her fans to a makeup tutorial where her MUA Lisa Aharon could be seen dolling up the model, who sat next to her with no makeup on her face at all.
 The video garnered more than 33,000 views and fans took to the comments section to praise the Vancouver native for her natural beauty.
 Most of her female followers took great interest in her makeup and posted various makeup-related questions.